-Apple Inc. (NASDAQ:AAPL) is once again facing trouble regarding its iPhones battery replacement program.
-The Cupertino giant has been reportedly accused of finding unnecessary faults and demanding repairs from the users before replacing iPhone batteries.
+Apple Inc. (NASDAQ:AAPL) is once again facing trouble regarding its iPhone battery replacement program.
+The Cupertino giant has been reportedly accused of finding unnecessary faults and demanding repairs to minor faults before replacing iPhone batteries.
 A BBC Watchdog investigation has revealed how Apple is making use of shady tactics to squeeze money from customers by forcing them to pay for minor faults in iPhones before replacing their batteries.

 Apple faced consumer backlash last year after it was forced to admit that it deliberately throttled performance of older iPhones to push customers into buying new and latest models.
 The company faced multiple lawsuits regarding it.
 Although Apple said that it was done to preserve battery life and prevent the device from behaving abnormally.
 Since then Apple started offering discounted or free battery replacement to users of iPhone 6 and onwards.

 The tech giant is trying to profit from its battery replacement initiative by pointing to smallest flaws in the iPhone and making owners pay more than what a battery replacement would have cost.
 One Watchdog viewer, Josh Landsburgh, told the programme that he received an email from Apple, after he sent off his iPhone for battery replacement in February, drawing his attention to a small dent on the edge of his iPhone and quoting a cost of $272 to be paid in advance before the battery could be replaced.
 Another viewer, David Bowler, had his iPhone in perfect condition apart from the battery.
 The company required him to pay $340 for a faulty speaker and microphone before they could replace batteries.
 When his device was tested, both components were working fine.